 - Cook pasta: Bring a large pot of water to a rolling boil and season it with 1 tablespoon water.
 Add pasta and cook according to package directions until al dente.

-- Prepare cheese sauce: Add eggs, parmesan cheese, parsley and ground black pepper to a mixing bowl and whisk together well.
+- Prepare cheese sauce: In the meantime, add eggs, parmesan cheese, parsley and ground black pepper to a mixing bowl and whisk together well.
 Remove ½ cup of pasta cooking water from the boiling pot of pasta and slowly (!!) trickle it into the egg and cheese mixture while whisking well.
 Set aside.

 - Cook bacon: Add olive oil to a large and deep skillet or sauté pan over medium-high heat.
 Add bacon and cook until crispy.